If you ask several video production companies how much a video costs, you’re likely to get several different and conflicting answers.

-Other times, a script may require hiring a professional spokeperson or actor.
-This means not only additional costs for the casting process, but fees for the talent themselves.
+Other times, a script may require hiring a professional spokesperson or actor.
+This means not only additional costs for the casting process but fees for the talent themselves.
 Be careful when hiring professional talent to avoid ‘union’ actors, as this can not only cost much more but complicates the contracting process.

-Non-speaking roles are of course much easier to fill, but don’t underestimate the amount of ‘acting’ that can be required even for the sublest performance of a gesture or on-camera reaction.
+Non-speaking roles are of course much easier to fill but don’t underestimate the amount of ‘acting’ that can be required even for the subtlest performance of a gesture or on-camera reaction.

 4. B-roll or stock footage

 You may find that your script calls for additional ‘b-roll’ footage to be filmed.
 Even if you are planning on filming on-location at your offices, there may not be enough time left in the day once your interviews or other key scenes are filmed to capture this additional footage.
 Don’t be surprised if an additional day is needed for b-roll, especially when exterior shots are required that may be weather dependant.

 It’s possible to supplement a video by licensing existing stock footage – but expect to get what you pay for.
 High-quality, authentic-looking footage can cost between $200-$800 or more for up to a 10-second shot.
 When relying heavily on stock footage, these costs can really add up.